Legal Framework

 Second Trial

-A second jury reached the same conclusion.
-Two independent groups of ordinary people, presented with the evidence, both agreed: rescuing animals from suffering is not dishonest.
+Second jury, same conclusion.
+Two independent groups of ordinary people agreed: rescue is not dishonest.

 Open Rescue vs Theft